 You should never agree to be treated badly by anyone in the workplace.
 If there is no respect or consideration for your feelings, then you need to go elsewhere where you will be valued and taken care of professionally, as well as personally.

 Know your worth, set boundaries, learn to say no, and respect yourself!
 If you can do those four things, you'll find it so much easier to deal with bad bosses and difficult managers.
-If you do those things, and still find yourself being treated unfairly, then maybe it's time to start looking for the right job (link to another article about the best job you've ever had) for you - there will be plenty of organisations that'd be proud to have you on board!
+If you do those things, and still find yourself being treated unfairly, then maybe it's time to start looking for the right job for you — there will be plenty of organisations that'd be proud to have you on board!